 Reporting IRB Renewal and Study Closure

 The RDRC should receive documented proof of any renewals of the IRB protocol (such as an email or letter notifying the PI of the renewal of the IRB.)
 The PI must provide this information within 1 week of notification of renewal.
-To close a study, the PI must fill out the form titled “RDRC study closure notification” and provide documented proof of either 1) IRB closure or 2) IRB amendment that no longer requires the drug in the RDRC study.
+To close a study, the PI must fill out the form titled “RDRC study closure notification” and provide documented proof of either 1) IRB closure,2) IRB amendment that no longer requires the drug in the RDRC study, or 3) the IRB is closed to enrollment of new patients.
+In all these cases, patients who have received the drug in the RDRC study should have had all their study followups before the RDRC study can be closed, to ensure that patient monitoring for adverse effects is complete.

 FDA Reporting Requirements